JosefNemec/PlayniteDocs/docs/manual/features/emulationSupport/addingNewEmulators.md

 ---------------------

-After creating a manual **Custom profile** in the previous step, you'll need to configure it before using it.
+After creating a manual **Custom profile** in the previous step, you'll need to create a new emulator and configure its [properties](#emulator-properties).

 For this example we'll be using the mGBA emulator:

 1. Input a `Name` for the profile and select the `Supported Platform(s)` for the profile.
 If your platform is not available in the dropwdown, you can add aditional ones in the **Library Manager**, located in `Main menu` > `Library` > `Library Manager…`

 2. Select the emulator executable

 3. Input the `Arguments`.
 To know the arguments, refer to the specific emulator documentation online.
-Looking online, we've found this [documentation]([mGBA - Emulation General Wiki](https://emulation.gametechwiki.com/index.php/MGBA)):
+Looking online, we've found this [documentation](https://emulation.gametechwiki.com/index.php/MGBA):

 ![MgbaCommandLine](images/Emulation_MgbaCommandLine.jpg)